Communities

 General comments

-robev‭ wrote almost 4 years ago · edited almost 4 years ago
+robev‭ wrote about 4 years ago · edited about 4 years ago

 While you are correct that many Rabbis have died as a martyr, the example you gave is a popular myth but not historically accurate.
 See here, quoting Rav Elchanan's son.
 The former would not have gone back to Europe had he known what would transpire.